Max-Chenb/Max-Chenb.github.io/index.md

 ## News and Updates

 - **<font color='red'>[News]</font> I am looking for PhD to start in [Fall 2024].
 Contact me if you are interested!**
+- **Jan 2024：**A paper accepted by the Knowledge Based System!
 - **Dec 2023：**A paper accepted by the Measurement!
-- **Nov 2023：**A paper accepted by the IEEE Transactions on Instrumentation & Measurement!
+- **Nov 2023：**A paper accepted by the IEEE Transactions on Instrumentation and Measurement!
 - **Jul 2023：**A paper accepted by the 49th Annual Conference of the IEEE Industrial Electronics Society (IECON 2023)!
-- **Jul 2023：**Start the online research project advised by [Prof. Guo Ping](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/guo-ping.html)!
+- **Jul 2023：**Start the remote research project advised by [Prof. Guo Ping](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/guo-ping.html)!
 - **Apr 2023：**Excellent Conclusion of National College Student Innovation and Entrepreneurship Project!
 - **May 2022：**Honorable Mention of Mathematical Contest in Modeling Certificate of Achievement (30%)!
 - **Dec 2021：**First Prize of Asian Engineering Mechanics Competition (30%)!